 - recent treatment with glucocorticoids or atypical antipsychotic medications

-- improving intake of unprocessed high-fiber carbohydrates
+- increasing the intake of unprocessed high fiber carbohydrates

 - increasing fruit and vegetable consumption